simeon-spasov/RandomCausalGraphs/README.md

 Welcome to the RandomCausalGraphs repository!
 This guide will introduce you to the functionalities of the `CausalGraph` class, which is designed for creating synthetic causal graphs and simulating both observational and interventional data using various structural equation models (SEMs).

+**Check out [this blog post](https://simeon-spasov.github.io/posts/2024/07/a-causal-graph-data-generator/) for a deeper explanation of this package!**

 ## Overview

 `CausalGraph` is a Python class that allows users to generate random Directed Acyclic Graphs (DAGs) based on specified parameters.
 It supports various graph generation methods and SEM types, making it versatile for simulating complex causal structures in computational experiments.